pratik1105/DeprecatedBlog/_posts/2017-02-06-Famous-Quotes-by-me.markdown

 <h3>Quote number 2</h3>

 > "I believe we could be a lot of superlatives if only we relent on our pursuit of being the best."

+<h3>Quote number 3</h3>

+> "Evolution is nature's machine learning."